Writing Guide Part 3: Reflection

 - On average, how long are your articles?
 It doesn't matter if they're long or short, it's just useful to understand if you prefer writing very extensive, long-form material or if you like the short and snappy stuff.

 - How 'loud' is your message?
 This is a bit of a thin line.
-On one hand, you do want to get your message across, not stay on the fence, and avoid leaving your reader confused about what you're actually trying to say.
-On the other hand, given the sheer vitriol that is out there on the Internet these days, you certainly do not want to come across as a spiteful, polarized, and angry keyboard warrior.
-It's going to take a lot of practice to hit that sweet spot in the middle, but my general rule-of-thumb is this: the stronger and more bulletproof your argumentation is, the louder you are "permitted" to be.
+On one hand, you do want to get your message across, not stay on the fence, and avoid leaving your reader confused about what the big idea is that you’re trying to communicate.
+On the other hand, given the sheer amount of vitriol that is out on the Internet these days, you certainly do not want to come across as a spiteful, polarized, and angry keyboard warrior.
+It's going to take a lot of practice to hit that delicate sweet spot in the middle, but my general rule-of-thumb is this: the stronger and more bulletproof your argumentation is, the louder you are "permitted" to be.

 *I know, awfully hypocritical of me to champion what Dana said when I write +/- 1,600 words for my own blog posts.